 The deduplication is performed on data blocks.
-The block size is 4 KB for disk-level backups and 1 B to 256 KB for file-level backups.
-Each file that is less than 256 KB is considered a data block.
-Files larger than 256 KB are split into 256-KB blocks.
+The block size varies from 1 B to 256 KB for both disk-level and file-level backups.

 Acronis Backup performs deduplication in two steps:

 Deduplication at source

 Performed on a managed machine during backup.
 The agent uses the storage node to determine what data can be deduplicated and does not transfer the data blocks whose duplicates are already present in the vault.